Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 Checkpoint saving
 -----------------
+A Lightning checkpoint has everything needed to restore a training session including:

+- 16-bit scaling factor (apex)
+- Current epoch
+- Global step
+- Model state_dict
+- State of all optimizers
+- State of all learningRate schedulers
+- State of all callbacks
+- The hyperparameters used for that model if passed in as hparams (Argparse.Namespace)

+Automatic saving
+^^^^^^^^^^^^^^^^

 Checkpointing is enabled by default to the current working directory.
 To change the checkpoint path pass in: